parumahajan/Smart-Surveillance-System/README.md

 # **Problem Statement**
 Security threats such as unauthorized intrusions, theft, and privacy violations are common in manually monitored surveillance systems.
 These challenges arise due to:

-**Delayed Intruder Detection** – CCTV footage is reactive, not proactive.
+🔹**Delayed Intruder Detection** – CCTV footage is reactive, not proactive.

-**Human Error in Monitoring** – Security guards cannot monitor 24/7 without fatigue.
+🔹**Human Error in Monitoring** – Security guards cannot monitor 24/7 without fatigue.

-**Lack of Instant Alerts** – No immediate notification system for unauthorized entries.
+🔹**Lack of Instant Alerts** – No immediate notification system for unauthorized entries.

 # **Key Features**
 ✔ Live Facial Recognition – Detects unauthorized individuals in real-time.